It’s important to take care of yourself and stay as healthy as possible during your pregnancy.

 Video: Creating Healthy Environment for Kids Canadian Partnership for Children’s Health and Environment

-Zika is a recent and rising concern for pregnant individuals.
+Zika is a concern for pregnant individuals.
 It is a virus that is spread through the bite of infected mosquitoes.
 It causes a condition called microcephaly, an abnormally small head in a newborn possibly leading to lifelong developmental problems.
 Learn more and stay updated on Zika during your pregnancy.

 Pregnancy brings many changes.
 Having support from someone that you can trust and feel comfortable with can make a difference.
 However, some pregnant individuals may experience violence during pregnancy.